ArthurClemens/dialogic/README.md

 ### `exists`

-Returns a boolean that indicates if an item with given identity options exists.
+Returns a boolean that indicates if an item with given identity options is displayed.

 To check if any dialog exists: